 Offered in partnership with the University Neighbourhoods Association (UNA) and various UBC departments, you'll find community programming for all-ages and interests available year-round.
-Whether you are a resident, student, staff, or faculty, there's something for you to enjoy and create lasting relationships.
+Whether you are a resident, student, staff, or faculty, there's something for you to enjoy!

 Our programs include:

 Launched in April 2022, Culture Club at MOA is an exciting new family program series that takes place the last Sunday of each month.
 This family series is an experiential learning opportunity featuring storytelling, arts-based activities, and self-guided tours specially designed for young visitors.
 Families will have the chance to connect with and learn from MOA’s diverse collections and exhibitions.
 Culture Club focuses on active, participatory learning about diverse cultural perspectives and ways of knowing.
 Discover the monthly themes and learn more abotu Culture Club at MOA's website.